Traps to Developers

 Time

 - Leap second.
-Unix timestamp is "transparent" to leap second, which means that converting between unix timestamp and UTC time ignores the existence of leap second.
-The time measured in unix timestamp will stretch or squeeze near a leap second (leap smear) to hide existence of leap second.
+Unix timestamp is "transparent" to leap second, which means converting between Unix timestamp and UTC time ignores leap second.
+A common solution is leap smear: make the time measured in Unix timestamp stretch or squeeze near a leap second.

 - Time zone.
-UTC and Unix timestamp is globally uniform and doesn't care about time zone.
+UTC and Unix timestamp is globally uniform.
 But human-readable time is time-zone-dependent.
-It's recommended to store timestamp in database and convert to human-readable time in UI instead of storing human-readable time in database.
+It's recommended to store timestamp in database and convert to human-readable time in UI, instead of storing human-readable time in database.

 - Daylight Saving Time (DST): In some region people adjust clock forward by one hour in warm seasons.